 The Blair Witch Project

 No horror movie has ever dealt with as much insane, manic buzz surrounding it than The Blair Witch Project.
 It was everywhere.
 It was a cultural phenomenon.
 And everyone believed it.
 Even though we shouldn’t have.
 Even though the actors were out there promoting the it.
 It looked real.
-It was small-scale found footage on a huge platform that that kind of film had never had before.
+It was small-scale found footage film on a platform that kind of film had never had before.
 People wanted to believe it was real and that was one of the key factors in its success.
 It took years, as a viewer, to be able to separate it from that hype and watch it on its own merits.